tsgates/arch-wiki-markdown/wiki/Bash.md

 Configuration
 -------------

-The following files can be used to configure bash:
+The following files can be used to configure Bash:

 -   /etc/profile
 -   ~/.bash_profile
 -   ~/.bash_login
 -   ~/.profile

+Note:/etc/bash.bashrc is non-standard, only some distributions like Arch Linux have this included because packagers have added a -DSYS_BASHRC="/etc/bash.bashrc" flag at compilation time, in order to have a system bashrc file.

--   /etc/bash.bashrc (Non-standard: only some distros, Arch included)
+-   /etc/bash.bashrc
 -   ~/.bashrc
 -   ~/.bash_logout